 - Make a plan.
 Decide the date and time frame of your cleanup, then give a quick call to your city clerk (they’d love to hear from you) to get the proper waivers, permissions, or forms needed to hold your event.
 And, have a plan for all that trash you'll be collecting!
 Check with your local recycling center to see what they can and cannot take ahead of time so you know how to sort your collection while you're on the ground.
 Also consider how you'll get the trash from the cleanup location to the recycling or waste management center.
 Now's a good time to call your cousin with the truck . . .

-- Gather your squad.
-Reach out to friends, family, PTA members, and co-workers to let them know about your event.
-Consider establishing a Facebook Group or email list to share Q&A and FAQ's about the event itself, and ask people to RSVP so you know how many volunteers to plan for.
+- Inspire your squad.
+Reach out to friends, family, PTA members and co-workers to let them know about your event.
+Consider establishing a Facebook Group or email list to share Q&A and FAQs about the event itself, and ask people to RSVP so you know how many volunteers to plan for.
+Make sure to remind everyone to wear a mask and practice social distancing — because a protected planet starts with safe, healthy people!

 - Stock up on supplies.
 Even if you ask your volunteers to bring their own gloves (reusable gardening gloves are perfect!), bags, or buckets (for sharp objects), be prepared with extras.
 Also consider bringing a first aid kit, water (a large portable water container is preferred over single-use plastic bottles!), hand sanitizer, sunblock, and snacks.
 If you're going to be cleaning over lunch, it would be a great idea to provide food for your volunteers as well.
 May we suggest a litter-free lunch?